-Additionally, the Online Programming and DIY categories (look for the yellow text) can get you thinking about alternatives to in-person events as we abide to public health regulations and avoid physical gatherings during the 2020 Culture Days celebrations.
+Additionally, the Online Programming and DIY categories (highlighted in yellow) can get you thinking about alternatives to in-person events as we abide by public health regulations and avoid physical gatherings during the 2021 Culture Days celebrations.

 We invite you to use these as points of inspiration; put your own spin on the concept to make it truly unique to you or your organization!

 Many of the ideas on this page can be adapted for an online platform, but here are a few ideas to get you started:

 - Online workshop presented by a local actor